justnonamenoname/lifeticle/readme.md

 2) Attachment to the organism.
 3) Feedback influence on the brain.

+Lifeticle remains in the brain after its death.
+Phenomenal consciousness is the sum of sensations/qualia.
+All other brain functions do not pertain to phenomenal consciousness.

 ## Survival
 Theoretical reflections on death, the necessity of cryonics, and the importance of preserving the body of the deceased